pixielabs/handbook/03-project-delivery/06-reviews.md

   low to help us move at pace.

 ## As a 'reviewer'
-- Be comfortale in passing the PR on to someone else for a second opinion, especially if you’re not confident merging it in.
+- Be comfortable in passing the PR on to someone else for a second opinion, especially if you’re not confident merging it in.
 Remove yourself as the assignee and add the next person!
 - Code reviews can vary depending on the size and scale of the feature/fix.